About the Commitment to Underserved People (CUP) Program

 Middle school students in under-resourced schools learn about the anatomy, physiology and pathophysiology of the heart and/or eye while participating in dissections of sheep hearts and eyes under the instruction of medical students.
 Students also promote the importance of a science background in potential health careers.

-Pima Juvenile Inmate Education
+Pima Juvenile Education Program

 In collaboration with the Health Education Project at El Rio Health Center, medical students interact with both female and male low-risk detainees discussing various health topics at the Pima County Jail and at the Pima County Juvenile facility.